Skip to main content Skip to accessibility

 List of charging stations for electric vehicles in France on Electromaps

-90 of the survey respondents had taken their EV off-Island.
+In the September 2024 survey, 90 respondents had taken their EV off-Island.
 Of those, 75 said that they had no issues doing so.
 Most respondents took their EV to England or France.
+Less than 10 respondents said they had difficulty finding a public charger.

 Environmental impacts

 It’s estimated that over its lifetime, most EVs produce around 2 thirds less greenhouse emissions than the equivalent petrol car.
 This includes the battery production and disposal.
-Find more information on

-EV lifecycle emissions here GOV.UK.
+EV lifecycle emissions here GOV.UK

 EVs don’t produce any tailpipe emissions, so they also have a significant benefit on air quality.